flatcar-archive/flatcar-docs/os/booting-on-google-compute-engine.md

 ## SSH

-You can log in your Flatcar Linux instances using:
+You can log in your Flatcar Container Linux instances using:

 ```sh
 gcloud compute ssh --zone us-central1-a core@<instance-name>